What is ‘Appraisal Cost’?

 While it is entirely up to the subjective decision of a business, it is in their favor to have a judicious spend for appraisal.
 Iterated below are a few reasons:

 - Incurring appraisal cost is cheaper than the cost of losing out a customer dissatisfied with a sub-par purchase.

 - Significant cost written to P&L under appraisal demonstrates good business practices.
-These fetch good advertisement of the business and demonstrates its image as a quality conscious & customer-caring organization.
+These fetch good advertisement of the business and demonstrate its image as a quality conscious & customer-caring organization.

-- Appraisal expenses can work as a proof to the commitment to quality thus adding to the brand image.
+- Appraisal expenses can work as proof of the commitment to quality, thus adding to the brand image.
 Consequently, this goes a long way in cutting off competition and building a loyal customer base.

-- Regular expenses on appraisal cost come in handy in events of statutory inspections.
+- Regular expenses on appraisal costs come in handy in the events of statutory inspections.
 When under the governmental radar, it is convenient to pass all tests of quality since an ongoing practice of quality maintenance is strongly demonstrated.

-- There may be cases of claims or lawsuits filed against the business for damage or loss due to the consumption or use of alleged sub-standard quality of goods.
-In such an event lab reports attesting quality, supervisor’s shift report or any other appraisal checks proving standard of production may prove to be a savior.1–3
+- There may be cases of claims or lawsuits filed against the business for damage or loss due to the consumption or use of alleged sub-standard quality goods.
+In such an event, lab reports attesting quality, supervisor’s shift report, or any other appraisal checks proving standard of production may prove to be a savior.